ArnoldDP/OStim-Community-Modlist/README.md

 If you want to use Reshade, Sswaye has written an excellent guide on it.
 You can find that here at the bottom of the page https://www.nexusmods.com/skyrimspecialedition/mods/67966

 Join the discord! https://discord.gg/ostim

- [KNOWN ISSUES]

- ENBSeries may fail to install throuhg wabbajack, this is probably my fault.
-Thankfully theres an easy workaround where you just have to manually download the ENB binaries and drop the .zip folder into the wabbajack download folder.

- There is an infinite loading screen if you enter the dlc1dimhollowcrypt01 cell (the first dungeon during the Dawnguard questline).
-For now, you're going to have to open the console and type coc dlc1dimhollowcrypt02, this will not break anything but your immersion

- While its not a neccessity, please install this list on an SSD.
-It's a lot smoother.